19 Jan What is in CBD Hemp Oil? And why full-spectrum hemp oil is so important

 The one fat you can never get enough of is Omega 3, but modern diets typically use other, less healthy fats.
 While both Omega 3 and 6 fatty acids are essential to human health, they should ideally be consumed at a close ratio of around 3:1.
 However, in the typical American diet, the ratio is about 25:1.
 This is due to a diet increasingly fried in vegetable oils high in Omega 6 and could be an indicator for a number of diseases.
 Eating the right kind of Omega 6 fatty acids, like gamma linolenic acid (GLA), a plant based Omega 6 fatty acid found in hemp at the 3:1 ratio suggested, can reduce the negative effects of high fat diets.

-When viewed as a complete dietary supplement, we begin to see the value of hemp oil beyond being a source of CBD.
-The cannabinoids in hemp oil work together in the entourage effect to provide their balancing effects, while the many nutrients present supplement our deficient modern diets.
-Contemporary fast food diets high in unhealthy fats largely fail in supplying the vitamins and minerals our bodies need each day, making dietary supplements with these nutrients critical in maintaining a healthy balance.
-Hemp oil contains a complex mix of cannabinoids, essential nutrients, healthy fats, protein, and fiber, making it a unique choice in daily use supplements.
+When considering all that is in full-spectrum CBD oil, we begin to see the value of hemp oil beyond being a source of CBD.
+The cannabinoids in hemp oil work together in the entourage effect to provide their balancing effects, while the many nutrients present support our deficient modern diets.
+Contemporary fast food diets high in unhealthy fats largely fail in supplying the vitamins and minerals our bodies need each day, making products and foods with these nutrients critical in maintaining a healthy balance.
+Hemp oil contains a complex mix of cannabinoids, essential nutrients, healthy fats, protein, and fiber, making it a unique choice in daily use product.

 Learn more about CBD hemp oil by visiting our education page.